CUFCTL/mlbd/skills/getting-started.md

 - __Usage Questionaire__: Tensorflow, Python, Interactive jobs, GPUs
 - __Assistance__: Will receive startup instructions in the CI

-### Login to JupyterLab
+### Login to Palmetto OnDemand

-Once you have an account, go to [JupyterLab](https://www.palmetto.clemson.edu/jupyterhub).
-You will be asked to sign in with your Clemson username, and then you will see a list of "spawner" options.
-This form is how you specify the compute resources that you need.
-Here is a good set of defaults for provisioning a compute node:
+Once you have an account, go to [Palmetto OnDemand](https://openod02.palmetto.clemson.edu/).
+You will be asked to sign in with your Clemson username, and then you will arrive at the Dashboard.
+Feel free to explore the many features, then go to Interactive Apps -> Jupyter Notebook.
+This form will allow you to provision a JupyterLab instance.
+You can leave most of the fields as they are, but here are some recommended settings for getting started:

-- 1 cpu
+- 1 CPU
-- 14gb memory
+- 15 GB memory
-- 1 gpu (K20, K40, or P100)
+- 1 GPU (K20, K40, or P100)
-- 24hr walltime
+- 24 hr walltime

-Submit the form and then wait for your node to be provisioned.
-JupyterLab will automatically refresh when it's ready.
-Once you're logged in, you will see your home directory on Palmetto.
+Select "Launch" and wait for your node to be provisioned.
+You may have to refresh the page, but when it's ready you will see a "Connect to Jupyter" button that will take you to your JupyterLab instance.
+JupyterLab is the central hub from which you can do everything you need -- browse files, edit files, run a terminal or notebook, view images, and so on.

 ### Create an Anaconda environment